10 tips to help children through the COVID-19 crisis

 5. Take time to listen

 Make sure children have the opportunity to express their feelings and concerns.
 Asking open-ended questions (“What news did you hear?
 How do you feel?
 Do you have any questions?”) allows them to identify their needs.
-Actively listen without correcting or minimizing their emotions and follow up with clear statements of reassurance (“We do all that we can to keep you safe.”)
+Actively listen without correcting or minimizing their emotions and follow up with clear statements of reassurance.

 6. Encourage writing and drawing about the experience

-Some kids may not feel like talking, so provide ways for them to express themselves in other ways.
+Some kids may not feel like talking, so provide other ways for them to express themselves.
 Writing and drawing pictures can help kids deal with what’s troubling them.
 Use these as an opportunity to remind them that it's okay to feel the way they do; you can help by continuing to listen and accepting where they are emotionally throughout the healing process.

 7. Remember to play